 Here is the before…

 Remember that ultra-boring beige vinyl tile?
 It was clean and in fine condition, but it was just so dated and dull.
 Since we are saving up our pennies for a major kitchen rehaul (probably won’t happen for at least another year or so), we knew we wanted something super cheap and easy to install.
 Enter peel n’ stick vinyl tile.
 Okay, it’s obviously not the most glamorous of flooring options, but it can add a fun pop of colour or pattern to any room.
 We searched around the different options — we saw tons that were earthy/gray/beige colours that were relatively nice, but I just didn’t like the idea of using something that was *trying* to look like ceramic tile and so clearly wasn’t.
 That stuff doesn’t fool anybody.
-So when I saw the crisp white and black options at our local Rona (Canadian version of Home Depot), I was sold.
+So when I saw the crisp white and black options at our local Rona, I was sold.
 They were fun and the best part?
 The 79 cents/tile price tag.

-So we grabbed about 50 tiles (25 white and 25 black) and got to peelin’ and stickin’.
+We grabbed about 50 tiles (25 white and 25 black) and got to peelin’ and stickin’.
 You can use a primer on your floors to ensure that they are really stuck on there, but since this is a temporary solution for us, we weren’t too worried.
 We gave our floor a good scrub and then got to work.

 First step was to figure out the layout we wanted.
 Originally I had been thinking of the tried and true checkered pattern, but when I put it down it felt a bit too much like a diner.
-If these had been high end marble tiles then it probably would look great, but they are vinyl and glossy, just adding to the diner-vibe.

 So I tried laying them out in a striped pattern and was quickly won over.
 The stripes are something a little different and definitely make the narrow room feel wider.
 Sold.